nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The expiry date of `Ingredient` object in each `IngredientGroup` in the `IngredientList` class is taken and compared to the threshold date.
 The information of the `Ingredient` is taken note of to be printed when the function returns.

+<div style="page-break-after: always;"></div>

 For `AlertLowStockCommand`, it is less complicated, and the sequence diagram shown below.
 The user can also call this via `alerts stock`

 ![image](images/AlertStockSequenceDiagram.png)